kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 Path-based HTTP ingress from the host (or via SSH in the guest VM if port forwarding is needed).

 Requires:
-Outbound internet access from the guest VM/container (needed to download helm/charts).
+Outbound internet access from the guest VM/container (needed to download the chart).
-The test will be skipped if there is no outbound connectivity.

 ## TestAddons
 tests addons that require no special environment in parallel